BARROW

 that trade at a deep discount to their intrinsic value is the

 most effective form of long-term risk mitigation.
-Over the

 short term, we seek to partially insulate our Portfolio from